 The cultural revolution continues for ten years during which time millions are persecuted and suffered abuses such as torture, imprisonment, rape and seizure of property.(2)

-This is by no means a complete summary, I'm just highlighting some of the major events.
+This is by no means a complete summary, I'm just highlighting major events.

 Bottom line, Mao was a bad guy.
 If Bunker Roy said that he was influenced by the philosophies of Hitler no one would give him the time of day.
 How strange it is that Mao doesn't seem to produce the same illicit response.